digitalLumberjack/ES-scraper/README.md

 ES-scraper, a scraper for EmulationStation

 optional arguments:
   -h, --help    show this help message and exit
   -w value      defines a maximum width (in pixels) for boxarts (anything above
                 that will be resized to that value) -noimg        disables boxart downloading
   -v            verbose output
   -f            force re-scraping (ignores and overwrites the current gamelist) -crc          CRC scraping
   -p            partial scraping (per console)
-  -m          manual mode (choose from multiple results) -newpath    gamelist.xml & boxart are written in $HOME/.emulationstation/%NAME%/ -fix        temporary thegamesdb missing platform fix
+  -m            manual mode (choose from multiple results) -newpath      gamelist.xml & boxart are written in $HOME/.emulationstation/%NAME%/ -fix          temporary thegamesdb missing platform fix -keeptitle    keep the original file title, or real arcade title for Arcade System -keepnotfound write games in gamelist.xml even if game info cannot be found
 ```

 Quick script written in Python that uses various online sources to scrape artwork and game info and saves it as XML files to be read by EmulationStation.